geekyinsights/technical-writing/pages/refactor/index.md

 ---
-title: Building a random Forest with scikit-learn and pandas
+title: Refactor your code
 ---
 # {% $markdoc.frontmatter.title %}

 ## Refactoring your code.

 There are 'pythonic' ways of coding in the python language.
 There are also better ways to implement different types of code.
 This matters for two reasons:
-- computation time required to run the code cause money
+- The computation time required to run the code costs money
-- you are more likely to get hired if you code well. see point one.
+- You are more likely to get hired if you code well.
+See point one.

-Create a new notebook.
+**Create a new notebook.**

 We've added a few more methods to be imported